wp-plugins/youtube-channel/readme.txt

 1. Try to remove restrictions by referer or IP in your **YouTube Data API Key** and refresh page after couple minutes.
 1. If that does not help, please try to create new API Key for Server w/o restrictions (not to regenerate existing one).

+= How to use Google APIs Explorer to verify YouTube feeds? =

-If there is no `YTC ERROR` code in HTML source, visit [Google API Explorer](https://developers.google.com/apis-explorer/#p/youtube/v3/youtube.playlistItems.list?part=snippet&maxResults=5&playlistId=) and append:
+If there is no `YTC ERROR` code in HTML source, visit [Google API Explorer](https://developers.google.com/apis-explorer/#p/youtube/v3/youtube.playlistItems.list?part=snippet&maxResults=5&playlistId=) and append to the end of URL one of resource ID’s based on your Channel ID:

 * for videos from channel replace **UC** with **UU** in Channel ID (so *UCRPqmcpGcJ_gFtTmN_a4aVA* becomes *UURPqmcpGcJ_gFtTmN_a4aVA*)
 * for videos from Favourited videos replace **UC** with **FL** (so *UCRPqmcpGcJ_gFtTmN_a4aVA* becomes *FLRPqmcpGcJ_gFtTmN_a4aVA*)
 * for videos from Liked Videos replace **UC** with **LL** (so *UCRPqmcpGcJ_gFtTmN_a4aVA* becomes *LLRPqmcpGcJ_gFtTmN_a4aVA*)
 * for videos from Playlist simply use Playlist ID (like *PLEC850BE962234400* or *RDMMjUe8uoKdHao*)

-Note that all four resources are *playlists* (including channel), so append mentioned ID to field **playlistId** (not to **id**), and click **Execute** button at the bottom of that page.
+Note that all four resources are *playlists* (including uploads to channel), so append mentioned ID to field **playlistId** (not to **id**), and click **Execute** button at the bottom of that page.

-1. If you receive some error, fix settings.
+1. If you receive some error in results, tune parameters in APIs Explorer.
-1. If there is no error but you do not get any video in results - contact Google Support.
+1. If there is no error but you do not get any video in results, and you are sure that there is public videos in selected resource – contact Google Support.
-1. If there are video results but not displayed with YouTube Channel plugin - [contact us](https://wordpress.org/support/plugin/youtube-channel)
+1. If there are video results but not displayed with YouTube Channel plugin – check topic [Read before you post support question or report bug](https://wordpress.org/support/topic/ytc3-read-before-you-post-support-question-or-report-bug) and then [start your own support topic](https://wordpress.org/support/plugin/youtube-channel#postform).

 = What this YTC ERROR/HTTP Error means? =